 Refer to the Study Dates section of the website for more information.

 Semester 2 dates were changed to delay the start of teaching to 24 August.
-However, due to their structure and requirements, some courses will still need to start earlier.
+However, due to their structure and requirements, some courses needed to start earlier.
 This earlier session is called Semester 2 Early.
-Teaching will commence on 3 August, and there will be different deadlines and exam period for units that are run during this session.
+Teaching commenced on 3 August, and there will be different deadlines and exam period for units that are run during this session.
 It’s important you check the deadlines on our Study Dates page.

 For most students, you will be completing your units of study during Semester 2.
 Exams for Semester 2 units will be run from 30 November to 12 December.
 Replacement exams will be held from 7 to 12 January, so it’s important you are award of these later dates if you need to sit a replacement exam.